albionlawrence/fluid_lectures/Book/_build/html/_sources/chapter2/Reynolds_number.md

 # Dimensional analysis and the Reynolds number

-The voscosity is clearly never non-vanishing, but it appears that there are cases where we can ignore it.
-We would like tp understand this in a more precise way.
-Saying "the viscosity is small" is insufficient, as $\nu$ has dimensions of $(length)^2/(time)$, and it makes no sense to say that a dimensionful quantity is small (a cenimeter is small for you but large for a bacterium, etc.)
+The viscosity is clearly never non-vanishing, but it appears that there are cases where we can ignore it.
+We would like to understand this in a more precise way.
+Saying "the viscosity is small" is insufficient, as $\nu$ has dimensions of $(length)^2/(time)$, and it makes no sense to say that a dimensionful quantity is small (a centimeter is small for you but large for a bacterium, etc.)

 For the Navier-Stokes equation with ${\vec F}_{ext} = 0$,